 This is another big one!
 So many traders place all of their trading focus on Technical Analysis and neglect the Fundamentals.

-Technical Analysis is only one part of good trading analysis.
+Technical Analysis is only one part of a good trading analysis.
 It should always start with Fundamental Analysis.

 The markets are too intricate and too complicated to focus on Technicals alone.
 This is where Fundamental analysis comes into play.